Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 \subsubsection{Permission Checker}

 The permission checker, shown in Figure~\ref{fig:permission_micro} is designed in tandem with the previous components.
 It is placed on-chip of a host, after the last-level cache.
-Every LD/ST of a trusted process has the \textit{A-bits} tagged on to the PA. $HWPID_{local}$, \textit{i.e.} the list of trusted processes on a host, is implemented as a bit vector, and stored in the permission checker.
-The checker validates whether the trusted process' tagged addresses have access rights to a given PA, thus maintaining R1 and R2 at all times.
+The checker validates whether the trusted process' identity-tagged addresses have access rights to a given PA at all times.

 At runtime, every SDM LD/ST is associated with a corresponding permission entry in the table that encodes the range and permission attributes.
 The checker fetches the same entry from the permission table.
 Homonyms never appear in our design as PA are used for range checks.